top of page

 After a wonderful Santa Barbara sunset in which a red-orange sky lingered lovingly and the sweet-mountained Santa Ana breezes, coming from the inland deserts and scented with sage, started to blow their evening way down towards the sea; We went inside, where on my bed she gave me a wonderful and sweetly sensual massage that developed into the heat of passionate lovemaking.

-Now, I have always greatly enjoyed lovemaking, and, in fact, I have enjoyed it so much, that I have developed the capacity to put off my orgasm, usually for as long as I like.
+Now, I have always greatly enjoyed lovemaking, and, in fact, I have enjoyed it so much that I have developed the capacity to put off my orgasm, usually for as long as I like.
 I have learned to prolong the heat of desire itself.
 So, after almost an hour of enjoying our mutual pleasuring, I began to sound like I was about to have an orgasm.
-Almost immediately, I felt a leveling off of her excitement, but yet, she began to moan and move and breathe and sigh, as if she was having an orgasm.
+Almost immediately, I felt a leveling off of her excitement, but she began to moan and move and breathe and sigh as if she were having an orgasm.

 "Did you just come?"
 I asked.
 "Yes," she replied, "It was wonderful."